Citizenship Through Naturalization

 To apply for naturalization, file Form N-400, Application for Naturalization.

-For more information, see our How Do I Apply for Citizenship? guide.
+For more information, see our How Do I Apply for Citizenship?
+(PDF, 2.21 MB) guide.
 We also provide educational materials to help you prepare for the English, U.S. history and civics portions of the naturalization test, including:

 For more test information visit our Naturalization Test page.

-If you are in the military and are interested in becoming a U.S. citizen, please see the M-599, Naturalization Information for Military guide.
+If you are in the military and are interested in becoming a U.S. citizen, please see our Naturalization Through Military Service page.